jina-ai/action-hub-builder/README.md

 python app.py /abc --dry-run
 ```

 Note that this only checks the name conventions, required files.
-Does not actual do the unit test and building.
+No actual testing and building.

-### View the Build Log
+### View the Build Log of a Run

 Simply open the `build-TIMESTAMP.json`, there you have a complete overview of this build round and details of each executors.